 “Remember the name Conesa.
 She is young but that voice suggests a major future” – Operawire 20201 – The Daily Telegraph

 In the summer of 2021, Monica studied at the European Music Institute Wien with Maestro Francisco Ariaza, and soon after she performed the role of Santuzza in Cavalleria Rusticana with L’accademia Nationale di Belcanto Italiano in Castelvetro di Modena.
-She also trained in the International School of the Voice at the Mozarteum in Vienna with Maestro Audrey Saint-Gil.
-Currently, Monica continues her studies with the International School of Voice under the tutelage of Maestros Mauricio Trejo and Elizabeth de Trejo.
-Future plans include a return to the role of Aida in 2023 and her debut in the role of Leonora in La Forza del Destino.
+She also trained at the International School of the Voice at the Mozarteum in Vienna with Audrey Saint-Gil and currently studies with Mauricio Trejo and Elizabeth de Trejo.